 A meteor is a rocky or metallic body that enters the Earth’s atmosphere (or the atmosphere of another planet) from space at high speed and burns up; meteors that mostly survive the trip and land on the ground are called meteorites.

-Meteors have a wide range of sizes and compositions, and meteorites can land pretty much anyplace at any time.
+Meteors have a wide range of sizes and compositions, and meteorites can land in pretty much any place at any time.
 Moreover, individual events aren’t repeated.
 Meteor astronomers must therefore rely on accurate measurements of available observations or statistical processing of large data sets to formulate predictions and theories.
 The best current models, however, lack firm constraints on key variables like the luminosity of a trail versus the object’s loss of kinetic energy.